 Although SNS is a healthier and longer-lasting option for a manicure, they’re not always as durable as its alternatives.
 Dip powder can sometimes chip or crack, especially if they’re too long or haven’t been refilled in a long time.
 To fix this, you will have to file the top layer and remove the application with acetone.
 After dipping your fingers in for a little while, buff it down, so your natural nail is left.
 Next, it’s best to start the application again.
 Hopefully, the damaged surfaces are only visible on one finger, so you won’t have to fix all of them!

 How to Remove SNS Nails

 The process of removing powder manicures is quite easy.
 Begin by removing the top layer of gel polish, and then soak your nails in acetone.
 You can get this done faster by dipping cotton balls in polish remover and securing them using foil.
 As an alternative, dip the ends into a bowl of the liquid.
-Wait for ten minutes while the SNS dissolves, remove any excess and then dry your fingers using paper towel.
+Wait for ten minutes while the SNS dissolves, remove any excess and then dry your fingers using a paper towel.